NUS-IDS/CW-CURE/README.md

 # CW-CURE

-###  This is the official data repository for the CW-CURE
+###  This is the official repository for the CW-CURE dataset

 Associated publication:
 Sujatha Das Gollapalli, Mingzhe Du, See-Kiong Ng.
 2023.